Joe Biden Slams Donald Trump As Having ‘No Idea’ What Is Going On In The United States

 “Big day for Stock Market.
 Smart money, and the World, know that we are heading in the right direction.
 Jobs coming back FAST.
 Next year will be our greatest ever!”

-Earlier Monday, Trump also tweeted about his support among Republicans, which he said is 96%, although it is unclear from his tweet where he got those numbers.
+Earlier Monday, Trump also tweeted about his support among Republicans, which he said is at 96 percent, although it is unclear from his tweet where he got those numbers.
 He also mentioned the jobs report that came out last week and accused the media of failing to talk about it.

 Biden called out Trump amid new polls that show the former vice president is surging over the president.
-Trump’s job approval ratings have fallen due to his handling of the coronavirus pandemic, as well as the protests and riots that erupted across the country after Floyd’s death.
+Trump’s job approval ratings have fallen due to his handling of the coronavirus pandemic, as well as the protests and riots that erupted across the U.S. after Floyd’s death.